-During my career as a web developer, I encountered many conservative developers, these kinds of developers are trying to avoid some new technologies from being used due to their definition of the complication term.
+During my career as a web developer, I encountered many conservative developers; these developers are trying to avoid some new technologies from being used due to their definition of the complication term.

-Some of these developers are playing a significant role in the company, such as team leader, CTO, or even a CEO.
+Some of these developers play a significant role in the company, such as team leader, CTO, or even a CEO.

 “It’s complicated,” this is one of the most ambiguous sentences I’ve ever heard, so, what do people mean by the complication term?